College Panhellenic Council (CPC)

 The College Panhellenic Council (CPC) hosts a collective recruitment process in the Fall semester.
 Some, but not all chapters will also accept members after the Formal Recruitment period and may even accept members in the Spring semester.

-Women participating in Informal Recruitment (COB) will have the opportunity to meet with some of our chapters before finding their home in the Panhellenic Community!
+Students participating in Informal Recruitment (COB) will have the opportunity to meet with some of our chapters before finding their home in the Panhellenic Community!
 Specific information about events and the process can be found on CPC and chapter social media accounts.
-Interested in registering?
-Refer to the information below!
+Interested in Informal Recruitment?
+Fill out this form and refer to the information below!

 Who is eligible for Informal Recruitment (COB)?

-• If woman withdrew from Formal Recruitment PRIOR to signing the MRABA, she is eligible for Informal Recruitment
+• If a student withdrew from Formal Recruitment PRIOR to signing the MRABA, they are eligible for Informal Recruitment

-• If a woman signed the MRABA, but did not receive a bid from a chapter during Formal Recruitment, she is eligible for Informal Recruitment
+• If a student signed the MRABA, but did not receive a bid from a chapter during Formal Recruitment, they are eligible for Informal Recruitment

-• If a woman signed the MRABA, was offered a bid but decided to decline, she is NOT eligible for Informal Recruitment
+• If a student signed the MRABA, was offered a bid but decided to decline, they are NOT eligible for Informal Recruitment

-• If a woman is offered a bid from another chapter in the community during Informal Recruitment, and she ACCEPTS that bid, she is ineligible to accept a bid from another chapter.
+• If a student is offered a bid from another chapter in the community during Informal Recruitment, and they ACCEPT that bid, they are INELIGIBLE to accept a bid from another chapter during Informal Recruitment